Agent of Change Project

 After you've read a basic biography (if available) on Student Resource in Context, check out The New York Times (freely available if on campus wifi) or National Public Radio to see if there is an obituary or other article reflecting on the person's life.
 These are good places to learn public attitudes towards your person.

-And, to dig deeper, to gather primary sources like interview transcripts, videos, photographs, unclassified FBI files, letters, etc, the National Archives are going to be a valuable source.
+And, to dig deeper, to gather primary sources like interview transcripts, videos, photographs, letters, etc, The National Archives are going to be a valuable source.
 Use a limited search in Google for the archives.
 In the Google search box, enter this phrase: site:archives.gov.
-Then, place your person's name in quotations around it.
+Then, place your person's name in quotations around it (eg site:archives.gov "wilma mankiller").
 This will search the National Archives through the Google analytics to which you are accustomed.

-- Answers to the questions above, presented in a succinct way.
+- Answer the questions above in a succinct way.